matiyev/soc-lab/README.md

   - From the same administrative cmd, copy/paste this command and press Enter

   <br>
-'''bash
-REG ADD "hklm\software\policies\microsoft\windows defender" /v DisableAntiSpyware /t REG_DWORD /d 1 /f
+'''REG ADD "hklm\software\policies\microsoft\windows defender" /v DisableAntiSpyware /t REG_DWORD /d 1 /f'''
-'''
 </br>

 4. Prepare to boot into Safe Mode to disable all Defender services